 440.646 - Economics of Derivatives

-This course provides students a thorough introduction to the theoretical and practical aspects of forwards, futures, options and swaps.
-Derivatives are important tools in financial markets and students will learn how to price, value and use them from a practical perspective.
+This course provides students a thorough introduction to the theoretical and practical aspects of forwards, futures, options, and swaps.
+Derivatives are important tools in financial markets, and students will learn how to price, value, and use them from a practical perspective.
 This course is particularly important for students seeking to work in finance.
-Topics covered include: no arbitrage based pricing, the pricing of forwards and futures, interest rate products and commodities, valuation based on market prices, and option pricing and strategies.
+Topics covered include no arbitrage-based pricing, the pricing of forwards and futures, interest rate products and commodities, valuation based on market prices, and option pricing and strategies.
+Prerequisite: 440.601 Microeconomic Theory.
 Corequisites: 440.606 Econometrics and 440.640 Financial Economics.

 Electives - Applied Microeconomics